Gentle, creamy lather that helps preserve salon color while leaving hair softer and more luminous between washes.

 Routine pairings that make it better

-- Every wash: Redken Color Extend Magnetics Conditioner or a light detangler
+- Every wash: Redken Color Extend Magnetics Conditioner or a lightweight detangler

-- Weekly/bi-weekly: gentle clarifying or a toning shampoo depending on your color
+- Weekly/bi-weekly: a gentle clarifying shampoo or a toning shampoo, depending on your color and buildup

-- Heat days: a heat protectant (Redken One United or Acidic Perfecting Concentrate)
+- Heat days: a heat protectant (like Redken One United or Acidic Perfecting Concentrate)

-- Damage days: swap shampoo for ABC and use a bond mask
+- Damage days: swap in ABC and add a strengthening or bond-care mask

 The bottom line

-If you want a dependable, lightweight wash that protects color without the gummy coating, Redken Color Extend Magnetics Shampoo is easy to recommend—especially for fine to medium hair or anyone who washes a few times a week.
-Keep a clarifier on hand for product-heavy days and you’ve got a simple routine that treats both scalp and shade well.
+If you want a dependable, lightweight shampoo that supports color and shine without leaving a heavy coating, Redken Color Extend Magnetics Shampoo is an easy pick—especially for fine to medium hair or anyone who washes a few times a week.
+Keep a clarifier on hand for product-heavy stretches, and you’ll have a simple routine that treats both your scalp and your color well.

 Is Redken Color Extend Shampoo sulfate-free?

 Yes.
-Magnetics is formulated without SLS/SLES and uses milder cleansers to respect color.
+Color Extend Magnetics is formulated without SLS/SLES and uses gentler cleansing agents designed to be more color-friendly.

 Will it weigh down fine hair?

-It’s one of the lighter color-care formulas.
-Pair it with a lightweight conditioner and apply conditioner from ears down to keep lift at the root.
+It’s one of the lighter color-care options.
+For the best lift, use a lightweight conditioner and apply it from the ears down instead of at the roots.

 How often should I use it?